-The Beltane Fire Society is best known for the Beltane Fire Festival in April, but it also hosts a Winter Festival - Samhuinn, which has at times been bigger than its rites of Spring event (see Samhuinn bigger than Beltane).
+The Beltane Fire Society is best known for the Beltane Fire Festival in April, but it also hosts a Winter Festival - Samhuinn, which has at times been bigger than its Celtic celebration at the start of summer (see Samhuinn bigger than Beltane).

-You need to pre-register for the event.
-In 2022, the suggested donation is £5 (+ £0.78 booking fee): the Beltane Fire Society is a not-for-profit charity, operating on funding from donations and tickets.
+You need to pre-register for the event, when tickets go on sale at the end of September.
+In 2023, tickets were £8.88 and £6.73 for under-16s (note tickets usually sell out).
+The event is run by the Beltane Fire Society, a not-for-profit charity, operating on funding from donations and tickets.

 Background to Edinburgh's Samhuinn Fire Festival

 Samhuinn Fire Festival is a modern re-imagining of an ancient Celtic festival marking the end of summer and rise of winter.
 The modern event has been held in Edinburgh since 1995.
 Its spring and summer counterpart, Beltane, takes place on Calton Hill on the last day of April each year, and has been running since 1988.

 The venue for Samhuinn Fire Festival was originally Edinburgh's Royal Mile, but in 2018 and 2019, the Samhuinn Festival was held on Calton Hill to accommodate more folk.
 With more space to expand into, the volunteer-driven Beltane Fire Society scaled up its unique Halloween night celebration with a familiar mix of neo-pagan theatre, pulsating drums, fire-dancing, acrobatics, over 20 stage performances, and a large bonfire.

 The event introduced a fee in 2018, with discounts for a limited number of low-income tickets.
 In previous years it was a free event.